CoorsTek: Chaired professor and ceramic research at CSM

-Janet H. Coors (1912-1994), widow of Herman Coors, endowed the Colorado Center for Advanced Ceramics (CCAC) at the Colorado School of Mines in 1988 with $2 million, and established the H.F.
+Janet H. Coors (1912–1994), widow of Herman Coors, endowed the Colorado Center for Advanced Ceramics (CCAC) at the Colorado School of Mines in 1988 with $2 million, and established the H.F.
 Coors Distinguished Professor of Ceramic Engineering chair.
-Coors executive David G. Wirth, Jr. (1937-2017), was appointed as the first director of CCAC.
+Coors executive David G. Wirth Jr. (1937–2017), was appointed as the first director of CCAC.
 Dennis W. Readey left the Ohio State University to become the first Coors Professor and succeeded Wirth as director of CCAC.
 Readey, a Fellow of ACerS, served as president of ACerS in 1991–2, and was named a Distinguished Life Member of ACerS in 2002.
 Upon his retirement, Readey was succeeded as Coors Professor by Nigel Sammes, and as director of CCAC by Ivar Reimanis.
 Reimanis was promoted to the Coors Chair in 2012 upon Sammes' retirement.
 Geoff Brennecka was awarded the Coors Chair in 2022.

 John Coors earned his B.Sc. in chemical engineering at CSM in 1977, the first of eleven Coors family members to graduate from Mines as of 2014.
 W. Grover Coors, a brother of John, earned his Ph.D. at CSM in 2001 and has been a research professor in CCAC as well as an employee of CoorsTek.
 VP Doug Coors holds a B.Sc. in Engineering Physics, Co-CEO Michael Coors holds a B.Sc. in Mechanical Engineering, and Co-CEO Timothy Coors (son of Jeff) a B.Sc. in Chemical and Petroleum Refining Engineering, from Mines.
+Michael was appointed to the Mines Board of Trustees by Gov. Jared Polis in Jan 2024.